openstack/charm-guide/doc/source/charm-anatomy.rst

 ~~~~~~~~~~~~~~~~~~~

 The `Openstack API Layer <https://opendev.org/openstack/charm-layer-openstack-api>`__
-provides the base layer for OpenStack charms that are will deploy API services,
+provides the base layer for OpenStack charms that deploy API services, and
-and provides all of the core functionality for:
+provides all of the core functionality for:

 - HA (using the hacluster charm)
 - SSL (using configuration options or keystone for certificates)